ravila4/hugin-scan-stitcher/README.md

 # Example:
 ./run-scan-stitch.sh merged 10 .tif
 ```
-The FOV parameter is unknown, but values between 1 and 10 worked well in my experiments.
+The FOV parameter is unknown, but values between 1-10 worked well in my experiments.